Amazon Package X-Ray

 See inside your Amazon box with Amazon's visual search camera.
 Customers can use the free Amazon shopping app and try Package X-Ray to see what’s in a box that’s been delivered, without having to hide unwrapped presents around the house or to open multiple boxes.
 Simply scan the barcode using the camera icon within the Amazon shopping app and the items that are inside the box will display on screen.
 Customers can only see what they ordered and not the orders of others.

-The top cutomer problems were unable to quickly know box contents and sensative items.
-Customers were frustrated when they received multiple boxes or deliveries and didn't know the package contents.
+Why: Customers are frustrated when they received multiple boxes or deliveries and didn't know the package contents.
 While we provide delivery updates, we don’t always provide specific details.
 The contents could have gifts, sensative items or multiple orders.
 The only way for the customer know what’s inside is by returning to their order page and spending time looking through the shipping details or by physically opening the box.

-My role as Design Lead was to concept and design an interactive experience and solution around improving the Amazon customer's experience during the busy holiday shopping period.
-I had 3 weeks to deliver the end-end design, in time Q4, while collaboring with computer vision and product to solve for over 162 variations of shipping labels in the US.
+Process: As the sole designer, I had 3 weeks to deliver the end-end design vision, while collaboring with computer vision and product to solve for over 162 variations of shipping labels in the US.
 As part of a separate concurent project, I created the framework for our new Camera Modality, where the feature lives now.

 Concepting a "wow" experience